Become a BRAVITE

 Although intern positions are unpaid at this time, some students are able to obtain academic credit for their contributions.
 BRAVE successfully supports students of distinction with recommendations to graduate schools and post-grad employment.

-See Below for Internship Openings
+Current Internship Openings

 If you would like to apply for one of these positions, please fill out our BRAVITE request form.